You'll need to complete an approved Masters in Dramatherapy and be registered with the HCPC in order to practice as a dramatherapist

 Professional development

-In order to stay registered with the HCPC and be able to practise as a dramatherapist, you must keep a record of your continuing professional development (CPD) activities and renew your registration every two years.
-To help with this you could become a member of the BADth as it provides access to a range of courses, conferences and seminars where you can network with colleagues and build on your skills.
-Find out more at BADth: Continuing Professional Development.
+To help with your CPD activities, you could become a member of the British Association of Dramatherapists (BADth) as it provides access to a range of courses, conferences and seminars where you can network with colleagues and build on your skills.
+Find out more at BADth: Events and CPD.

 Opportunities for further training will depend, to a certain extent, on your employer.
 Large organisations such as the NHS are more likely to provide a range of funded options, whereas if you work for a small organisation or are self-employed you may have to fund your own development.